playsms/playsms/documents/INSTALL.md

    mysql -u root -p playsms < /usr/local/src/playsms-1.0.0/db/playsms.sql
    ```

-   Note:

-   * You don't need to use MySQL root access nor this method to setup
-     playSMS database, but this is beyond our scope.
-You should read MySQL
+   You don't need to use MySQL root access nor this method to setup playSMS database, but this is beyond our scope.
-     manual for custom installation method or howto insert SQL statements
-     into existing database.
+   You should read MySQL manual for custom installation method or howto insert SQL statements into existing database.

 5. Copy config-dist.php to config.php and then edit config.php